 "IUCN RED" means the International Union for Conservation of Nature Red List of Threatened Species.

-"Magdalena Bay Blue Carbon Stream" means the purchase and sale agreement entered into on May 13, 2021 among the Company, Fundación MarVivo Mexico, A.C. and MarVivo Corporation.
+"Magdalena Bay Blue Carbon Stream" means the amended and restated purchase and sale agreement entered into on July 24, 2023, among the Company, Fundación MarVivo Mexico, A.C. and MarVivo Corporation.